djshivu/change-service/README.md

 8) Jupiter(Junit 5) - Unit test cases
 9) PostMan - To test Rest API's

+### Quick Overview on Solution:
+As a quick solution, I have used a static list of coins to perform the operation.
+This can be upgraded to using an in-memory database(h2) for better maintenance of the coin's availability status and also to maintain the transactional status of the coins.

 ### Needs to be improved
 1) Adding headers to the service.
 RequestId, AuthTokens etc..
 2) Adding security to the service